Tam cúc: How to play

 The objective is to win the most rounds or to collect the most cards for a predetermined number of games.

 Tam Cúc can be played with two to four players.
 When played with three players, one red soldier and one black soldier will not be used, forming a 30-card deck.
 Alternatively, five cards can be discarded to form a 27-card deck: the two generals, one red major, one red soldier, and one black soldier.
 In some versions of the game, when playing with only two players, the same number of cards are left out as for three-player game.
 The deck is dealt as if three people are playing, but one pile remains face down for the duration of the game.
 Other versions of two-player games deal 16 cards to each player.

 To begin, one person will shuffle the cards, and another will be designated to play as the House (Nhà Cái), i.e. the leader for the round.
 There are many ways to designate the House player: the oldest, the most experienced, the highest-ranked drawn, etc. One way to become the House is for players to call out the name of the card as they are dealt.
 The first player to get the card they called will become the House.
 For following rounds, the House will be established by the next person sitting to the right.
 Alternatively, the next House player could be the winner or loser of the previous round.

 The House for the current round shuffles and deals out all the cards evenly to each player.
 The House will lay their cards face-down first and call out the number of cards that they played: a single card, two cards, or three cards.
 The following players will lay face-down the same number of cards.
 After all players have placed their cards, the House will reveal their hand by flipping their placed cards face-up.
 Each player may reveal their hand to challenge the current round, or accept defeat by throwing away their placed cards face-down into a discard pile.
 Accepting defeat allows players to keep their cards hidden and thus keep secret the remaining cards in play.
-The player who revealed the highest-ranked hand will win the current round and collect all played cards.
+The player who revealed the highest-ranked hand will win the current round and collect their played cards in a separate pile as points while the other players discard their played cards.
 The House player for the next round is determined and rounds repeat until all cards have been played.